 Serving from Giftedness

 We have been entrusted with countless gifts from God – both individually and as a congregation.
-Blessed with spiritual gifts, talents, skills, and financial resources, we joyfully use these gifts as a response of gratitude.
-Our ministries are motivated by a life-giving “get to” response to God’s blessings, rather than a duty-bound sense of “got to”.
+Blessed with spiritual gifts, talents, resources and skills, we joyfully use these in a response of gratitude.